rizkjackson/CBC-website/content/index.md

 consultation, grant and manuscript development, study design and data analysis.

-Our resources are prioritize toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide consultation other UCSF investigators.
+Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide consultation other UCSF investigators.
 If you believe we can be of help to you, feel free to drop by on the second floor or grab us